sK4rdell/angular-cli-alpine/README.md

 # Angular-cli-alpine Dockerfile

-Minimal Angular CLI Docker Images used for testing and linting
+Angular CLI Docker Images used for testing and linting

 Support for chrome running in headless mode, e.g.